How to spot non-compliant bedroom windows during showings and protect your investment before you make an offer.

 Negotiate a price reduction

-Accept the condition as is
+Accept the violation as is

-Walk away from the purchase
+Walk away from the deal

 Practical Advice for Home Buyers in Southern New Brunswick